-The preparation, and removal of tooth structure by the dentist is an important factor also!
+The preparation and removal of tooth structure by the dentist is an important factor also!

 Is It Easy To Remove An Emax Restoration?

-Be informed that once you do have an Emax restorations and you may want to change or redo, it is much harder and time consuming for the dentist to remove Emax porcelain, and it will require much more time to cut out the Emax porcelain or even a Zirconia porcelain!
+Be informed that once you do have an Emax restorations and you may want to change or redo, it is much harder and time-consuming for the dentist to remove Emax porcelain, and it will require much more time to cut out the Emax porcelain or even a Zirconia porcelain!

-What is Zirconia Porcelain Veneers?
+What are Zirconia Porcelain Veneers?

 Ask Dr. Mobasser if you are a candidate for Zirconia porcelain veneers.